 When I was debating if I should start mountain biking or not, the greatest fear I had was that mountain biking will be too hard to learn.
 Unfortunately, I couldn’t find a good answer to this question and I decided to go with my instinct and bought my first mountain bike.

 As a general rule mountain biking is easy to learn and hard to master.
 As a beginner you should focus on the essential skills first and be patient, it takes at least one or two years of riding to master the basic skills needed on trails.
 The key is to be consistent.

-In this article we will discourse about how hard mountain biking really is, how should a total beginner start to learn so that he will avoid injuries and I will share my personal experience on how I started mountain biking.
-At the end of this article, you will feel less intimidated by this sport and you will have basic knowledge on how to dip your toe in mountain biking.
+In this article we will discourse about how hard mountain biking really is, and how should a total beginner start to learn so that he will avoid injuries I will share my personal experience on how I started mountain biking.
+At the end of this article, you will feel less intimidated by this sport and you will have basic knowledge of how to dip your toe in mountain biking.
 So keep riding!